Here is a dutch oven dump cake recipe, that is a spin on the classic but made while camping! You can get the recipe at the bottom of the post.

 Directions

-Light charcoal hot coals for the dutch oven.
-This is how we start all our dutch oven recipes.
+Light charcoal hot coals for the Dutch oven using a charcoal chimney.
+This is how we start all our Dutch oven recipes.

-Line the dutch oven with foil and spray with some cooking spray.
-You can also create your own Dutch oven liners using this tutorial.
+Line the Dutch oven with foil and spray it with some cooking spray with a parchment liner*.
+You can also create your liners using this tutorial.
+We are concerned about cooking with aluminum.
+Therefore, we now line with parchment.

 Dutch Oven Dump Cake with Soda